In this post, I’m going to take you through everything you need to know about iron supplements during pregnancy. You’ll learn about:

 - Iron supplements in pregnancy

 - The best iron supplement to take when pregnant

 What is the function of Iron in Pregnancy

 Iron is an essential mineral and micronutrient for nearly all living organisms.
 It has a vast array of roles in human physiological processes.
-Its most obvious function is it helps make the oxygen-carrying part of our red blood cells, haemoglobin and in the muscle tissue as myoglobin.
-It is vital for cell growth and division, it has important roles in our immune system, in carrying and releasing energy (metabolism).
+Its most obvious function is it helps make the oxygen-carrying part of our red blood cells, hemoglobin and in the muscle tissue as myoglobin.
+It is vital for cell growth and division, and it has important roles in our immune system, in carrying and releasing energy (metabolism).
 We cannot exist without it, and having enough of it is an integral part of being healthy and well.

 Despite it being the most essential of nutrients, it is estimated that 2.2 billion people do not have sufficient iron levels and unlike other nutrient status, it is seen in every country, regardless of the economic situation.

 Women are disproportionally affected due to the fact that when we menstruate, we lose blood through our period.
 We also carry fewer stores of iron (ferritin in our blood) than our male counterparts AND we grow other humans!
 The requirement for iron in pregnancy increases 2-3 fold – as much as 30-60 mg a day (World Health Organisation).
 It cannot be overstated that ensuring you have enough iron in your diet before during and after pregnancy is one of the most important things you can do!

 When you are planning a pregnancy or find out you are pregnant, this presents a great opportunity to get your body and mind into a healthier place.
 The first step in this journey is often your diet.
 Sometimes it can be overwhelming to be bombarded with information, but in simple terms the most important vitamins for pregnancy are folic acid, vitamin D, omega fatty acids and of course iron.